Codecademy/docs/content/d3/concepts/scaling/terms/range/range.md

   - 'paths/computer-science'
 ---

 The **`.range()`** method is used to define the output range of a scale.
-The range represents the output values produced by the scale when mapped from the `domain`.
+The range represents the output values produced by the scale when mapped from the [domain](https://www.codecademy.com/resources/docs/d3/scaling/domain).
 The syntax for the `.range()` method depends on the type of scale used.

 ## Syntax